 That said, we highly recommend—especially for earlier career managers—that you do facilitate the sessions because it’s a great opportunity to practice key leadership skills around supporting and coaching your team members.
 Although it may be slightly outside of your comfort zone, the software makes it easy to practice these key skills by just following the prompts.
 (And if you’re already an expert facilitator, there’s still a lot of room to be creative in how you run the sessions.)

 Team members see the same pages as the team lead sees throughout the session, so they can follow along and actively participate, including completing the assessments or activities.
 The team lead screens will contain facilitator tips and the ability to start or pause the countdown timer.
-Facilitators will often share their screen during the session, and it’s ok that your team will also see these facilitator tips on your screen, as sometimes they can offer helpful reminders if you miss something!
+Facilitators will often share their screen during the session, and it’s ok that your team will also see these facilitator tips on your screen, as sometimes they can offer helpful reminders if you miss something!copy link

 They’ll start from the beginning of the session and will need to work through the different pages and exercises to catch up.